Trauma–focused Cognitive Behavioural Therapy (TF-CBT) is an approach that is commonly used for treating childhood trauma.

 - Psychoeducation involves both the parent and the child.
 The parent and therapist talk about what are normal responses to trauma, what PTSD looks like, and help the parent make sense of what their child is experiencing, as well as understanding trauma triggers and how or why they elicit negative behaviours.
 For example, a child that has experienced a car crash on a bridge may be triggered by bridges.

 - As a therapist, I find it important to also have a discussion with parents about the therapeutic journey with children.
 A child’s journey usually is a longer process than an adult’s journey due to taking two to four sessions to build rapport.
-My other article ‘Stranger Danger’ goes into more detail about this topic.
+My other article ‘Building Rapport with Children in Counselling goes into more detail about this topic.

 - During the Trauma Narrative stage of the therapeutic journey, negative behaviours may be elicited for the following two days after the session, due to the child starting to take the trauma out of the box and process what has previously happened.